TeamNCMC/cuisto/docs/guide-qupath-objects.md

 : Might be useful to check if the images are read correctly (mostly for CZI files).

 ## Detect objects
-To use be able to use `cuisto` directly after exporting QuPath data, there is a number of requirements and limitations regarding the QuPath Annotations and Detections names and classifications.
+To be able to use `cuisto` directly after exporting QuPath data, there is a number of requirements and limitations regarding the QuPath Annotations and Detections names and classifications.
 However, the guides below should create objects with properly formatted data.
 See more about the requirements on [this page](guide-prepare-qupath.md).

 ### Built-in cell detection